All Podcasts

 BJC has two podcast feeds:

 Respecting Religion, our award-winning podcast series about religion and the law, featuring weekly conversations with BJC Executive Director Amanda Tyler and BJC General Counsel Holly Hollman.
-Season 4 began in fall 2022.
+We are currently in season 5, which began in October 2023.
 Search for “Respecting Religion” on your favorite provider to subscribe, or visit this link for every episode.

 BJC Podcast, a collection of archived podcasts from previous Supreme Court cases, early seasons of Respecting Religion, and our 2019 podcast series on the dangers of Christian nationalism.
 Search for “BJC Podcast” on your favorite provider, or click on the links for the podcast on Apple Podcasts, SoundCloudSpotify, Stitcher, and Amazon Music.